KaiWalter/ancientITguyBlog/index.md

 ## Disclaimer

 I am not a native english speaker and by far not a writer.
-Please forgive any errors and may be the lack of elegance or sophistication in way I write.
+Please forgive any errors and maybe the lack of elegance or sophistication in way I write.

 ## Follow me